nMaroulis/sibyl/README.md

 ### Interactive Dashboard UI
 The intuitive dashboard provides a comprehensive view of your crypto activities.
 Manage your trading strategies, analyze market trends, and keep an eye on the latest news—all in one place.

+### AI Agents & LLMs that power each Sibyl functionality - Oracle Module 🔥
+**Oracle** is the LLM-driven intelligence layer of *Sibyl*.
+Wherever you navigate in Sibyl, Oracle is there — ready to assist, explain, advise or spark new insights.
+With a single click, you activate a powerful AI agent that understands your context and delivers real-time intelligence, from market sentiment analysis to data explanations, crypto education, and strategy suggestions and more.

+- **Context-Aware Assistant**
+  Oracle adapts to each section of Sibyl — whether you're analyzing a token, reading market news, launching a strategy or reviewing your trades.

+- **Natural Language Interaction**
+  Ask questions, get summaries, or explore crypto concepts with simple text — no jargon required.

+- **Real-Time Reasoning**
+  Powered by **locally deployed** or **API** LLMs, Oracle can synthesize multiple sources of information, extract insights, and provide actionable suggestions.

+- **Intelligent Agent Hooks**
+  Oracle can trigger deeper tools like analytics, visualizations, or predictions via internal AI agents when appropriate.

 ### Strategy Planning - Broker Module 🎯
 Tune and deploy trading strategies and monitor their performance through a real-time UI: